Chapter 3 - Racing Squirrels

 I stare at the clouds for a while, trying again - to just Be.

-I look at the grasses in front of me.
-They look green and lush, the sun and the clouds are creating moving patterns of shade on them.
+The grasses in front of me look green and lush, the sun and the clouds are creating moving patterns of shade on the field.
 I hear the birds around me, cheerfully chatting with each other.
-I notice the beautiful beech forest in front of me and the strong oak trees next to them.
+And notice the beautiful beech forest on the other side of the field and the strong oaks next to them.

 A buzzard flies overhead and lands on one of the tall oaks.

-My mind naturally becomes quiet and I feel my belly gently expanding with every inhale and dropping back down on the exhale.
-Ahhh I am here, I can feel my body now.
+My mind naturally becomes quiet and I feel my belly gently expanding and dropping back down with every breath.
+Ahhh this is good, I can feel my body now.

 Even the insects around me seem far more active than when I just arrived.
 The beetles and the flies are each going about their own ways.
-My shoulders drop a bit more and I feel the warmth of the sun on my skin again.
 It feels good to be part of the liveliness around me.

 No doing.
 Just being.